John A. Willis

 John Alvin Willis (October 16, 1916 – June 25, 2010) was an American theatre and film book editor, theatre awards producer, actor, and educator.
 He is best known for editing the long-running annual publications Theatre World and Screen World, and for producing the annual Theatre World Awards for Broadway and Off-Broadway debuts for over forty years, from the early 1960s to the early 2000s.

 Personal life

-Mr. Willis was originally from Morristown, Tennessee.
+Mr. Willis was originally from Morristown, Tennessee and graduated from Morristown High School in 1934.
 He earned an undergraduate degree in English from Milligan College, and did graduate work at Harvard University, Indiana University, and the University of Tennessee.
-During World War II, he served in the United States Naval Reserve where he was stationed in Enewetak Atoll, Marshall Islands, in the South Pacific. he rose to the rank of lieutenant junior grade.
+During World War II, he served in the United States Naval Reserve where he was stationed in Enewetak Atoll, Marshall Islands, in the South Pacific.
+He rose to the rank of lieutenant junior grade.
 Mr. Willis was an English teacher with New York Public School System for over twenty years and retired in 1976.
 He was a member of Actors' Equity Association for over fifty years.

 Willis died at age 93 on June 25, 2010, in his Manhattan home, of complications from lung cancer.